gradio-app/gradio-discord-bot/README.md

 ## About

-This preliminary version of the Gradio Discord Bot was built by the [Gradio team](https://www.gradio.dev) at a hackathon in Paris.
+The first version of the Gradio Discord Bot was built by the [Gradio team](https://www.gradio.dev) at a hackathon in Paris in Nov.
+2022.
 We hope you enjoy it and find it useful!

 ## Contributing